 Special Considerations

-When seeking relationship counselling, it’s important to consider all aspects of your relationship and personal circumstances.
+When seeking relationship counselling, it’s essential to consider all aspects of your relationship and personal circumstances.

 Certain situations, like non-monogamous relationships, the need for extra support for individual work within couples therapy, and hesitancy from one partner, require special consideration.